Ubudu/IOS-SDK/README.md

 5. In your Info.plist add the "location" capability to the "Required background modes" section.
 In case you plan to use Maps or Passbook in your proximity aware app don't forget also to enable these capabilities.
 You can do this in the general settings of your project :
 ![Capabilities](/__media-files/images/ios_capabilities.jpg)

-## Starting and hooking to the Ubudu SDK in your AppDelegate
+## Starting and hooking to the Ubudu SDK
 Consider the example below which is used in our demo-app which demonstrate 3 different usages of the SDK in scenarios.
-1. Start the SDK in AppDelegate
+1. Start the SDK in AppDelegate.m of your application

 To Start the SDK :
 ```objective-c